Khaled-Mahmmoud/MyCompetitiveProgramming/README.md

 mnuvwxyzopqrst

-Output

-ab
+Output: ab

-Explanation

-The strings contain 26 letters, so the shortest string cannot have size 1.
+Explanation: The strings contain 26 letters, so the shortest string cannot have size 1.
 The aa occurs as substring.
 So, answer is ab